Policy last updated

 The purpose of this guidance is to provide detail regarding consent requirements (including mature minor consent) for students to access the Smile school dental program and what the school’s duty of care responsibilities are to support them to access the program.

 This guidance is only applicable to Smile Squad.
-Schools engaging private providers should follow the Dental Services Policy on the Policy tab of this topic and ensure private dental providers comply with the requirements set out in the School council health services licence agreement – dentist between the school and the provider, including consent requirements.
+Schools engaging private providers must follow the Dental Services policy on the Policy tab of this topic and ensure private dental providers comply with the requirements set out in the School council health services licence agreement – dentist between the school and the provider, including consent requirements.

 Consent